edwin-jones/edwin-jones.github.io/_posts/2019-10-26-python-packaging-is-in-a-pickle.md

 ## Summary

-The reason there isn't one single default tool to manage python packaging appears to be because python is a mature, open source language without direct oversight from a single large corporation like Microsoft has over [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) or Google has over [Go](https://golang.org/).
+The reason there isn't one single default tool to manage python packaging appears to be because python is a mature, open source language.
+It does not have direct oversight from a single large corporation like Microsoft has over [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) or Google has over [Go](https://golang.org/).
 Several groups have developed different methods to try to solve the packaging problem but there is no one single accepted way of doing things.

 I myself prefer just to use pip with a requirements.txt file if required but it's probably worth looking to `venv` at the very least if you have a large deployment environment to manage.